Fivetran opens Sydney office, announces APAC data centre

 The company, which specialises in automated data integration, has opened a new office in Sydney, with the launch taking place via video conference due to COVID-19 lockdowns.

 T.J.
 Chandler, Fivetran managing director for the region, hosted the online event and introduced the Sydney-based team.
 The new office will be focused on increasing customer support for APAC, according to the company.

-In addition, Fivetran has announced the availability of its first data centre located in Australia, the first for the region.
+In addition, Fivetran has announced the availability of its first data center located in Australia, the first for the region.

-The data centre will address on-shore data residency requirements, as well as offer local performance benefits for Fivetran customers, the company states.
+The data center will address on-shore data residency requirements, as well as offer local performance benefits for Fivetran customers, the company states.

 As of today, Fivetran customer base includes Australian brands such as Afterpay, Boral, SWEAT and Oneflare, along with companies across the globe including ClassPass, Conagra Brands, Jumeirah International, Kiva, Lime, Monzo Bank, Optimizely, Talkdesk, Urban Outfitters and Square.

 Chandler says the company expects Fivetran’s customer roster to continue to grow in the APAC region following the investments in the area.

 He says, “Fivetran is growing and investing in areas that are most important to our customer’s success.
 In this instance, that means timely, substantive, in-region support and a product that just works for customers in Australia, New Zealand and beyond.”

 Fivetran CEO and cofounder George Fraser says, “Centralising data is a problem all companies face and we’re proud to help customers across the globe implement solutions.

 “Establishing an office in Sydney is an exciting step for us as we look to expand our footprint in the Asia-Pacific region and continue to scale our global business to meet rapidly growing demand.”